 Housing Development Program.
-Building on the housing demand model, the development program forecasts production targets for owner and renter occupied units based on the following assumptions:
+Building on the housing demand model, the development program forecasts production targets for owner- and renter-occupied units based on the following assumptions:

-- Owner-occupied units will be distributed roughly in proportion to the income distributions of the households for whom owner occupancy is an appropriate strategy. - Most low-income residents will be accommodated in rental units. - The county currently has a split of 83% owner-occupied and 17% renter-occupied.
-The lack of rental housing constructed over the past few decades has left a short of rental options.
-To address this demand the county's housing demand (192 units) should be divided evenly between owner and renter occupied units. - " Approximately 38 new owner-occupied units should be priced below \$130,000. - Very little of this price point can be produced by the private market without access to affordable lots and assistance programs like low income housing tax credits.
-Most of this demand will be met through a filter effect created by the production of move-up housing. - " Nearly 70 rental units will need to be produced with rents below \$700 per month. - New rental housing construction traditionally demands rents in the range of \$1 per square foot and higher.
-Therefore, to produce housing priced below \$450 per month, programs like low income housing tax credits and Section 8 will need to be leveraged.
+- Owner-occupied units will be distributed roughly in proportion to the income distributions of the households for whom owner occupancy is an appropriate strategy. - Most low-income residents will be accommodated in rental units. - Over the last several years some new rental housing has been produced, but based on the type of units, stakeholder input, and a very low rental vacancy rate additional rentals will continue to be needed.
+Therefore, the county's housing demand (2,341 units) should be divided 60% owner- and 40% renter-occupied units. - " Approximately 400 new owner-occupied units should be priced below \$130,000. - Very little of this price point can be produced by the private market without access to affordable lots and assistance programs.
+Most of this demand will be met through a filter effect created by the production of move-up housing. - Nearly 620 rental units will need to be produced with rents below \$700 per month. - " New rental housing construction traditionally demands rents in the range of \$1 per square foot.
+Therefore, to produce housing priced below \$700 per month, programs like low income housing tax credits will need to be leveraged. - " Like the owner-occupied market, some filtering can occur through the production of market rate new units, which will allow higher income households not to compete with lower income households.